GL-Li/vimwiki/Rust_language.md

 **hash map basics**

-- crating a hash map: all keys must be of the same type and all values of the same type.
+- creating a hash map: all keys must be of the same type and all values of the same type.
     ```rust
     // HashMap is not included in prelude
     use std::collections::HashMap;